-Is to try to make NYC more wheelchair friendly.
+Is to try to make this world a more wheelchair friendly place.

 Who am I?

-I’m a young adult, a dwarf and a wheelchair user from downtown, NYC.
+I’m a young adult, a dwarf and a wheelchair user.

 Can you help?

-Yes please send me any photos or interesting info on accessibility in NY or around the world.
+Yes please send me any photos or interesting info on accessibility around the world.

 A little tip.
 My local library is loud and annoying so I just got a pin for my library card to go online and put the books on reserve.
 It just blows me away that I can pick out all the books I want and it will me waiting for me near the front door.
 Do yourself a favor go to nypl.org and sign up. that way you never have to worry about a book being too high or too low or something being in your way.
 Kudos to New York Public Library for making things more accessible.